Spa Care Guide

 Never spray cabinets with a high-pressure garden hose or pressure washer for any reason.
 This action may induce an electrical short in the hot tub’s electrical equipment.

-Coast Spas’ exclusive stainless steel cabinets and carbon fiber components are made with the finest materials available.
-We recommend wiping the cabinet with a soft damp cloth (or sponge) using household soap or liquid detergent and rinsing with fresh water thoroughly.
+Exclusive stainless steel spa components are made with the finest materials available.
+We recommend wiping them over with a soft damp cloth (or sponge) using household soap or liquid detergent and rinsing with fresh water thoroughly.
 There are also many stainless steel appliance cleaners on the market today that will help in the care and maintenance of the stainless steel cabinet.
 DO NOT use abrasive cleansers or material as this may damage the surface.

 - When you shock your spa you need to remove the cover for a minimum of 30 minutes to ensure that the chemical gas off can escape from the spa.